 Lynette Turner joined AMS in 1998 and has over 30 years of experience in the arts.
 She frequently calls on her past skills as Producing Director, performer, director and facilitator to understand the varied perspectives and points of view our clients and project participants represent.

 At AMS, Lynette assists clients in the construction of strategic and business plans as they maneuver their organizations through the complexities of the 21st century.
-She is currently engaged with the Guthrie Theatre, as they embark on a long-range plan to maintain vitality within the Minneapolis community.
-Other strategic planning work has included Boston’s New England Foundation for the Arts and New York’s Theatre for a New Audience.
+She is currently engaged with The Maryland State Arts Council on the creation of a new strategic plan, and also recently assisted Boston’s New England Foundation for the Arts, and is working with Florida’s GableStage on institutional planning as they prepare to transition to a permanent home.

 Lynette is well-known for her facilitation of workshops and residencies focusing on African culture.
 She holds a BFA in Theatre from the University of Utah.
 A recipient of the Governor’s Award for Arts Advocacy in Alaska, she has been recognized by Theatre Communications Group, Alaska State Council on the Arts, and the Juneau Arts and Humanities Council.
 Lynette is also a Positivoligist™ and author of The 10 Be’s of Positivity, 10 Steps to A More Positive Way of Living, as well as an ordained interfaith-interspiritual minister.